-Other Background: Former Under Secretary of Education in the U.S. Department of Education (2006 - 2008).
+Other Background: Retired Chief Executive Officer, National Math and Science Initiative (2013-2015).
+Former Under Secretary of Education in the U.S. Department of Education (2006 - 2008).
 Chief executive officer and president of the Hispanic Scholarship Fund from 1997 to 2006.
 Prior experience as an AT&T executive.
 Member of the Corporate Governance Committee and the Finance Committee of Xerox.

-Ms. Tucker brings to the Board expertise relevant to a large public company, including her business experience and executive leadership expertise.
+Through her various leadership positions in government and education, Ms. Tucker brings to the Board expertise relevant to Xerox, including her business experience and executive leadership expertise.
 These skills and experience are the result of her education, service at the United States Department of Education, leadership positions at the Hispanic Scholarship Fund and her service on other public company boards and committees.